lincc-frameworks-mask-incubator/gundam/docs/install.rst

 To install Gundam, you have two choices: (1) build from scratch, or (2) use pip.
 I recommend method (1), since it will allow easy access to modify or extend the Fortran counting routines.
-In any case, make sure to fulfil the required :ref:`gundam_dependencies` before installation.
+In any case, make sure to fulfill the required :ref:`gundam_dependencies` before installation.